The hardest part about a RTW trip is figuring out the money.

 Eat out less often

 Restaurants put more holes in a saving plan than a woodpecker on amphetamines.
 Plus, learning how to cook for yourself is ridiculously gratifying.
 The Food Network and Recipes.com have a near limitless repository of delicious recipes to start you off.
-Even in the United States, you can comfortably eat on $40 to 50 a week if you cook for yourself.
+Even in the United States, you can comfortably eat on $40 to 50 a week cooking for yourself.
 Simple unprocessed foods like rice, beans, chicken, pasta, potatoes, and vegetables are healthy and cheap.

 Reduce or eliminate your car usage

 Kill the cable TV dead

-You’ll be surprised how fast your savings add up without cable TV.
+You’ll be surprised how fast your savings add up when you ditch cable TV.
 Several friends of mine pay up to $150 a month for their cable.
-That’s insane: $1,800 a year.
-Even a more reasonable rate (the average monthly cost of cable TV in the United States is $99, as of 2016) still ends up being $1,188.
-That could fund an entire trip to just about anywhere in the world!
-Plus, there are plenty of free and cheap ways to get your entertainment.
+That’s insane, it adds up to $1,800 a year.
+Even a more reasonable rate of $99 (the average monthly cost of cable TV in the United States, as of 2016) still ends up being $1,188.
+That could fund an entire trip to lots of places in the world!
+Besides, there are plenty of free and cheap ways to get your entertainment.
 Netflix is $10 a month.
 Books are cheaper than movies.